 The term “ply,” as it refers to plywood, means the layers manufacturers use to create the boards at various thicknesses.
 Some projects won’t need a thick board, while others will.
 Ply achieves the right depth and can also make the boards stronger.

+The thickness of the plywood board (how many sheets are glued together) is known as the plywood grade.
 Each layer is known as a wood veneer.
-A veneer is a thin piece of wood that you can glue together to create a different number of plies.
+A veneer is a thin sheet of wood that you can glue together to create a different number of plies.
 Plywood, then, is the finished product when the manufacturer glues the veneers together.

 It’s important to note, though, that veneers can also have various thicknesses.
 Depending on your location, some parts of the home must meet specific standards for the number of plies required for a board of a certain depth, especially with external walls and roofing.